palucki/palucki.github.io/content/posts/hello-world.md

 - completed projects
 - search functionality
 - content, content and even more content

+I hope youwill be tolerative, since this is my first blog ever :)

 Keep yours fingers crossed and stay tuned!